OWASP/CheatSheetSeries/CONTRIBUTING.md

 # Contributing Guide

 - For minor fixes such as a typo in existing cheat sheet, a simple pull request is all that's needed.
 For more involved changes, please follow the process laid out below.
-- :heavy_exclamation_mark: Focus on updating a single file in a Pull Request to make the review processes simpler for teh core team.
+- :heavy_exclamation_mark: Focus on updating a single file in a Pull Request to make the review processes simpler for the core team.
 - :warning: Pull Requests marked as **WAITING_UPDATE** (indicating that the core team are waiting for an update from the author of the Pull Request) that do not receive any updates from the author in one month will be closed.
 - :warning: If the assignees of an issue do not provide a Pull Request within one month then the issue will go back to the **HELP_WANTED** state and assignees will be removed.

-To proposed changes to the existing cheat sheets or the creation of a new one, the process is as follows:
+To propose changes to the existing cheat sheets or the creation of a new one, the process is as follows:

-1. Create an new [Issue](https://github.com/OWASP/CheatSheetSeries/issues/new/choose) using either:
+1. Create an new [issue](https://github.com/OWASP/CheatSheetSeries/issues/new/choose) using either:
    - The `new_cheatsheet_proposal` template if you want to propose a new cheat sheet.
    - The `update_cheatsheet_proposal` template if you want to modify a existing cheat sheet.
-2. One the issues has been discussed and approved:
+2. Once the issue has been discussed and approved:
     1. Fork and clone this repository.
     2. Either:
       - Create the cheat sheet using the [new cheat sheet template](templates/New_CheatSheet.md).
-      - Modify the target cheat sheet in case of a update or refactor.
+      - Modify the target cheat sheet in case of an update or refactor.
     3. Submit your [Pull Request](https://help.github.com/articles/creating-a-pull-request/).
-    4. Verify that the CI job [applied on your Pull Request](https://travis-ci.org/OWASP/CheatSheetSeries/pull_requests) do not fail!
+    4. Verify that the CI job [applied on your Pull Request](https://travis-ci.org/OWASP/CheatSheetSeries/pull_requests) does not fail!
       - If you believe they're failing due to something that's not your fault (such as another untouched file), add a comment in the Pull Request.

 ## Style Guide